 Saying a photograph tastes awesome is an odd concept.
 A really odd concept.
 However, Matt Crump’s style of photography truly does taste awesome.
-Candy-Colored1 Minimal Photography (commonly referred to as CandyMinimal) is a style of photography focusing on the bright, the washed-out, the saturated, and the feeling of being amongst colourful-tasting candy.
+Candy-Colored Minimal Photography (commonly referred to as CandyMinimal) is a style of photography focusing on the bright, the washed-out, the saturated, and the feeling of being amongst colourful-tasting candy.

 Crump’s background is in advertising, working for the likes of AT&T, Lee Jeans, Walgreens and Samsung.
 He began the #candyminimal movement last year as an Instagram community for other buddying photographers to post their CandyMinimal photos.

 Above are just three select examples from Matt Crump’s Instagram profile.
-From the first time you see CandyMinimal photographs, to the point where you’ve seen thousands in an attempt to write a blog post about them2, the amazing effect never seems to wear off.
+From the first time you see CandyMinimal photographs, to the point where you’ve seen thousands in an attempt to write a blog post about them, the amazing effect never seems to wear off.
 They’re not novel, yet they’re so incredibly novel.

 In a how-to guide posted to his site, Crump shows just how simple it is to create these unique and amazing photos.
 He manages to produce these photos using only the stock iPhone camera app, the Diptic app (for cropping and hue), and the PicTapGo app for a final filter.